 Abraham Lincoln's Second InaugurationSaturday, March 4, 1865, started out dark, damp, and disagreeable.
 Most streets in Washington remained unpaved, and two days of incessant rain created a record amount of mud.
 "The streets and sidewalks were encrusted with from two to ten inches of muddy paste, through which men and horses plodded wearily," wrote a local reporter.

 Tens of thousands of visitors streamed into town for the reinauguration of President Abraham Lincoln, filling "every available room, bed, nook, and corner," only to reckon with the mud and one another.
 But the intrepid crowd would be rewarded with a ceremony of historic proportions and the finest speech this president ever produced.

 The famous ex-slave Frederick Douglass also was misled by the carriage, but unlike most others, he correctly sensed potential danger.
 "I felt then that there was murder in the air, and I kept close to his carriage on the way to the Capitol, for I felt that I might see him fall that day.
 It was a vague presentiment."
-As later events revealed, Lincoln's assassin was in the inaugural throng and boasted of being within shooting range; six weeks later he killed Lincoln.
+As events later revealed, Lincoln's assassin was in the inaugural throng and boasted of being within shooting range; six weeks later he killed Lincoln in a Washington theatre.